MHJahanbakhsh/notes/REACT.md

 useEffect cleanup function: useEffect can return one thing and one thing only;which is a function. this function would invoke at next render(not first one)

 ![Screenshot (168)](https://user-images.githubusercontent.com/50621975/155688587-bb3e0c54-c0a6-4d64-8d8f-bbb3cefcf730.png)
+ofcourse the data fetching process results usually shows on screen ;but the process itself is sideEffecrt

 __an example of creating infinite loop if we dont use `useEffect`:__
 ```jsx